owenh000/asciidoctor-multipage/README.md

 - To run tests against multiple versions of Asciidoctor:
   1. run `bundler exec appraisal install` to install dependencies and
   2. run `bundler exec appraisal rake` to run the tests.
+- To build the current version, run `bundler exec rake build`; the gem will be placed in the `pkg/` directory.
 - To release a new version:
   1. update the date in `asciidoctor-multipage.gemspec`, remove `.dev` from the version in `lib/asciidoctor-multipage/version.rb`, run `bundler lock`, and